 Dragon and Mountain

 Phill put this image inside a sphere.
-He added – unasked, but perfectly inspired – a seven-pointed star in the background, symbol of the Faery realm, in a form that could be viewed as loosely woven fabric or gently radiating light.
+He added – unasked, but inspired – a seven-pointed star in the background, symbol of the Faery realm, in a form that could be viewed as loosely woven fabric or gently radiating light.

 sometimes at twilight